Reimagine recruitment and companies can thrive during economic uncertainty | FE News

 By reimagining the recruitment process businesses are safeguarding their futures.
 Embracing flexible working and empowering workforces with freedom will widen the talent pool, increase inclusivity and help businesses thrive and grow.
 Businesses are more agile than we think – when Government’s across the world locked down and stopped entire sectors from working during the pandemic, we saw the hospitality and retail industries entirely rethink their business models.
 It’s time now for businesses to adopt an agile and flexible approach to connecting with talent if they are to thrive.

-By Laura Braithwaite and Kate Merritt, co-founders, Liberty HiveRecommend0 recommendationsPublished in Work and leadership, Social impact, Featured voices
+By Laura Braithwaite and Kate Merritt, co-founders, Liberty HiveRecommend0 recommendationsPublished in Work and leadership, Social impact

 Responses